 Attendee interaction and enjoyment is definitely the end goal here, but there are many tangible benefits to be had for the event planner and sponsors as well.
 The trick is to make it so the attendees have fun without becoming too aware of these benefits.
 It is therefore important to identify your goals and target audience in advance so you can engineer the games around what attendees really want and the data you’d like to capture.

 Once you’ve laid out your objectives, technology can then be used to achieve them in the most creative and fun way possible.
-What follows are some ideas for implementing gamification that will help take your event to the next level.
+What follows are some ideas for implementing gamification that will help take your event production to the next level.

 Spice Up Your Presentations